ThomasByr/Phoenyx/helpme.md

     """
 ```

-* ``sandbox.extend_segment(segment, (600, 600), 0, 100, 2, 5)`` will extend our previously created segment (assuming we stored the result of add_segment in segment) with a segment of lenght 100, mass 2 and radius 5 which makes an angle of 0 with the x-axis
+* ``sandbox.extend_segment(segment, (600, 600), 0, 100, 2, 5)`` will extend our previously created segment (assuming we stored the result of add_segment in segment) with a segment of length 100, mass 2 and radius 5 which makes an angle of 0 with the x-axis

 ```py
  def extend_segment(self,